br3t/tasman/README.md

 ## Functional requirements

 * Create/update/delete projects
+* Add tasks to projects
-* Create/update/delete task in projects
+* Update/delete task in projects
 * Prioritize task into a project
 * Choose deadline for task
 * Mark task as "done"